ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/how-to/get-entity-change-vector.dotnet.markdown

-# Session : How to get entity change-vector?
+# Session : How to Get Entity Change-Vector

-The change-vector reflect the cluster wide point in time where something happened, it include the unique database id, node identifier and the etag of the document in the specific node.
+The change-vector reflects the cluster wide point in time where something happened.
+It includes the unique database id, node identifier and the Etag of the document in the specific node.
-When document is downloaded from server it contains various metadata information e.g. Id or current change-vector.
-Current change-vector is stored within metadata in session and available for each entity using `GetChangeVectorFor` method from `Advanced` session operations.
+When a document is downloaded from server, it contains various metadata information e.g. ID or current change-vector.
+Current change-vector is stored within the metadata in session and is available for each entity using the `GetChangeVectorFor` method from `Advanced` session operations.

 ## Syntax